binipringle/contracts/_texts/0-outline.md

 ## B. Bargain principle

 The bargain principle includes the central belief that an agreement to exchange one thing for another gives rise to mutual obligations.
 The motto "a deal is a deal" is a core tenet of the bargain principle.
-The idea that "a deal is a deal" is highly controversial, and people disagree on whether a deal is really a deal if it was made under conditions of coercion, duress, or inequality of power and resources, and whether these conditions are prevalent in exchange transactions.
-Rationales that justify the bargain principle include the belief that when two parties enter into a deal both sides are committed, one or both parties will count on the deal and rely on the deal to make a living, commercial exchange is crucial to a capitalist economy, and deals are crucial to a free market system, which in turn is essential to individual freedom.
+There is disagreement as to whether a deal is really a deal if it is made under conditions of coercion, duress, or inequality of power and resources.
+Rationales that justify the bargain principle include the belief that when two parties enter into a deal both sides are committed, one or both parties will count on the deal and rely on the deal to make a living, commercial exchange is crucial to a capitalist economy, deals are crucial to a free market system, and a free market system is essential to individual freedom.

 ## C. Theoretical perspectives